 Placing a catchy vocal hook in a beat can often transform a good track into an unforgettable one.
 Finding high-quality acapellas can be a tedious task, especially if you don’t know where to look.
 Luckily there are a number of online platforms which hold the secrets to your acapella needs, being heavily stocked with hundreds of isolated vocal tracks which can be used to elevate your songs to the next level.
 Many of these are perfect for chopping and pitching and also, if you’re in the mood to remix a well-known track and upload it to your platform of choice, they can work well too.
 If you’re not a producer and singing is your forte, why not create your own acapellas with us at Point Blank.
-As well as our acclaimed Music Production and Sound Engineering courses we offer a degree in Singing & Songwriting which is taught by Grammy award winners and Ivor Novello songwriters.
+As well as our acclaimed online courses we offer a degree in Singing & Songwriting which is taught by Grammy award winners and Ivor Novello songwriters.

 So, stop using that much-trodden Brandy sample and read on to find out about the 7 essential resources for downloading free acapellas and vocal samples.

 First up we have YouTube.
 A host to all things weird, wonderful and musical, this hidden in plain sight platform has a huge variety of sample-worthy videos.
 Using a YouTube to MP3 converter (if the videos don’t have a download link which they usually do) you will be able to rip straight from the website and manipulate the samples to your heart’s desire.
 There are a number of acapella-focussed channels which are handy to follow and they upload on a regular basis.
 Check out a few from Sk3pticAcapella and MS Project Sound below.